aledeg/FreshRSS-extensions/README.md

 -----|--------|--------
-Media height | Select a media height in viewport percentage | 70% Muted video | Choose if videos are muted or not | True
+Media height | Select a media height in viewport percentage | 70% Muted video | Choose if videos are muted or not | True Display images | Choose if images are displayed | True Display videos | Choose if videos are displayed | True